-Carnival Cruise Line:For $5, Carnival cruisers can turn on the Carnival Hub chat feature and communicate to other passengers also onboard their ship; all parties must be using Carnival Hub to participate.
+For a low, one-time activation fee, Carnival cruisers can turn on the Carnival Hub chat feature and communicate with other passengers also onboard their ship; all parties must be using Carnival Hub to participate.
 The chat feature also has a group setting so family members or a group of friends can communicate within the same conversation.
-The app currently only works on Carnival Breeze, but will roll out to the rest of the Carnival fleet throughout 2016.
-You do not need a separate Internet package.
+The app works on all ships in the fleet, and cruisers do not need a separate internet package.

-Disney Cruise Line:Disney passengers can use the Navigator app on all four ships to send free text messages to other people on the same ship also using Navigator.
+Disney passengers can use the Navigator app on all ships to send free text messages to other people on the same ship also using Navigator.
 There is also a group chat feature.
 Though the app does connect to the onboard Wi-Fi, there is no charge to app users for access.

-MSC Cruises:Not an app in the traditional sense, MSC Traveller Web is a Web page that offers app-like functionality and works, for free, on any computer connected to the MSC intranet (no Internet package purchase required).
-You can use it to friend and chat with other passengers in real time and share photos with other passengers onboard.
-The Web app is only available on MSC Divina, MSC Magnifica and MSC Preziosa.
+Not an app in the traditional sense, MSC Traveller Web is a web-based service that offers app-like functionality and works (for free) on any device connected to the MSC intranet -- no internet package purchase required.
+You can use it to add contacts, chat with other passengers in real time and even share photos.
+The web app is only available on MSC Divina, MSC Magnifica and MSC Preziosa.

-Princess Cruises:Passengers onboard all Princess cruise ships (except Pacific Princess and Ocean Princess) can use the Web-based Princess@Sea Messenger service to send instant messages to other people traveling on the same ship.
-The app version of the Princess@Sea Messenger enables push notifications so that your phone will alert you when messages are received, then directs you to the Web version so you can read your messages.
-You will need an Internet package to use the service via Wi-Fi on your phone.
+Passengers onboard all Princess cruise ships (except Pacific Princess and Ocean Princess) can use the web-based Princess@Sea Messenger service to send instant messages to other people traveling on the same ship.
+However, you will need an internet package to use the service via Wi-Fi on your phone.

-Royal Caribbean International:Royal Caribbean passengers on Quantum and Anthem of the Seas (and Harmony and Ovation of the Seas when they launch in 2016) can use the Royal IQ app to call or text other passengers onboard the same ship, and also using Royal IQ.
-The app is free to download but the Royal IQ Communications Package (which enables the texting and calling) is $14.95 per device.
+Royal Caribbean passengers on Quantum, Anthem, Harmony and Ovation of the Seas can use the Royal iQ app to call or text other passengers onboard the same ship.
+The app is free to download, but the Royal iQ Communications Package (which enables the texting and calling) incurs a per-device fee.